lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In this specification, we consider only the elliptic curve Diffie-Hellman algorithm identified by the OID `id-ecDH` as defined in [RFC5480] and [SEC1].

 Note the difference between the API of `DH(skX, pkY) -> ss` and `KEM.Encaps(pk) -> (ss, ct)` presented above.
 For this reason, a Diffie-Hellman key exchange cannot be directly combined with ML-KEM.
-Fortunately, a Diffie-Hellman key agreement can be easily promoted into a KEM `Encaps(pk) -> (ss, ct)` by having the sender generate an ephemeral keypair for themself and sending their public key as the ciphertext `ct`.
+Fortunately, a Diffie-Hellman key agreement can be easily promoted into a `KEM.Encaps(pk) -> (ss, ct)` by having the sender generate an ephemeral keypair for themself and sending their public key as the ciphertext `ct`.
 Composite ML-KEM uses a simplified version of the DHKEM definition from [RFC9180]:

 ~~~
 DHKEM.Encaps(pkR):